loomio/loomio-docs/oric/src/guide-connectors.md

 ## Other Group settings

+**Privacy**

-**Privacy**: Check your group privacy is set to **Secret**. *Only invited people can find the group.
+Check your group privacy is set to **Secret**. *Only invited people can find the group.
 All threads are private.*

 ![](https://i.imgur.com/EXGZqWY.png#border-none)

+**Permissions**

-**Permissions**: As group administrator you can modify what members of your group can do.
+As group administrator you can modify what members of your group can do.
 The initial permissions are set for the safety of your group while allowing members to use the main features of Loomio.

 ![](https://i.imgur.com/fHiM0NC.png#border-none)